 - Maintaining serotonin levels, keeping children happy

-Another important reason for staying active during the winter months is that having a routine helps your child feel safe, secure, and organized.
-Routines can be especially important for children with co-occurring conditions that can intensify stressful situations, such as autism.
+Another vital reason for staying active during the winter months is that having a routine helps your child feel safe and secure.

 When developing a winter exercise or activities plan, it is important to note that any activity should be adapted to fit your child’s abilities.
 You should also contact your child’s health care provider to discuss safe and effective activities tailored to their individual needs.